-The Environmental ALARA Program incorporates a graded approach.
+The Environmental ALARA Program incorporates a graded approach as recommended by DOE-HDBK-1215-2014, Optimizing Radiation Protection of the Public and the Environment for Use with DOE O 458.1, ALARA Requirements (DOE 2014).
 The method of implementing the Environmental ALARA Program depends on the complexity and magnitude of potential radiological consequences.

 Complex activities with greater potential for exposure involve more engineering, monitoring, and administrative control measures to control exposures.
 Environmental air monitoring, area dosimetry, personnel monitoring, etc., play key roles in ensuring that releases of radioactive contamination is prevented/mitigated in accordance with site ALARA goals.